Adi-iitd/AI-Art/README.md

 <p align = "justify"> Patch GANs discriminator effectively models the image as a Markov random field, assuming independence between pixels separated by more than a patch diameter.
 The receptive field of the discriminator used was 70 x 70 and was performing best compared to other smaller and larger receptive fields. <code> The 70 x 70 discriminator architecture is: C64 - C128 - C256 - C512 </code> </p>

-> The [diagram](https://www.tensorflow.org/tutorials/generative/pix2pix) attached below shows how the generator's and discriminator's loss gets computed.
+> The [diagram](https://www.tensorflow.org/tutorials/generative/pix2pix) attached below shows how the generator's and discriminator's loss and gradients get computed.

 <table>
   <tr>